ethan-kwon/War/README.md

 ## Created for my grade eleven computer science course

-This app replicates the card game War.
+This app replicates the card game War to be played on IOS devices.